Divided Publishing

 About the author

 Aurelia Guo is a writer and researcher based in London.
-She is a lecturer in law at London South Bank University.
+She is a visiting fellow at London South Bank University.

 Photo: Amy Gwatkin